usaid-cs/yesterday-i-learned/random.md

 - [Living on 4 USD a day](http://www.businessinsider.com/snap-challenge-2015-4#day-2--resisting-the-freebies-13) is totally doable, with the caveat that you can only eat women's portion sizes.
 - ["Ska"](https://en.wikipedia.org/wiki/Ska#Third_wave) is a Jamaican music genre that got blended into punk (as "third wave ska") in the 1980s.
 - Microsoft doesn't want you to use [Windows 10 LTSB](https://www.howtogeek.com/273824/windows-10-without-the-cruft-windows-10-ltsb-explained/), the one without ads and spyware.
 It requires an Enterprise licence.
-- If you have a leader who does not listen, do consider before telling them your project is delayed, even if it is not your fault, because [people do shoot bearer of bad news](https://news.ycombinator.com/item?id=17511850).
 - "Retail businesses could do a better job keeping isles free.
 Also it would be super helpful if hotels wouldn't keep putting trash cans in front of the exterior elevator buttons on each floor.
 Wheelchairs can't access those buttons when that happens." - [Guy on a wheelchair](https://www.reddit.com/r/IAmA/comments/90q6yx/i_am_the_real_mr_glass_i_have_brittle_bone/e2schhb/)
 - [Pedagogy](https://en.wikipedia.org/wiki/Pedagogy) (PE-da-ge-jee) is the study of teaching (usually kids).
 Andragogy is the study of teaching adults.
 - The SMS [SS7](https://www.wired.com/2017/05/fix-ss7-two-factor-authentication-bank-accounts/) ("Signaling system 7") can be hacked of course, and there is nothing you can do about it.